by American Stalls October 05, 2022

 We also recommend to outfit your barn with battery-powered (or solar powered) flashlights to provide safe access to your barn during power outages.
 Please note that all outlets or frayed wiring should be immediately repaired by a licensed professional.

-This list is far from an exhaustive list since you can always do more to get ready for colder weather.
-That being said, we believe this is a great starting place to keep your horses happy and healthy!
 Do you have any questions on this post or simply need help with your barn project?
-You can reach us at email@example.com or a call at (855) 957-8255.
+You can reach us at firstname.lastname@example.org or a call at (855) 957-8255.
 Alternatively, you can also complete a Contact Us Form.